November 26, 2020

 The purpose of clinical experience is to learn from direct patient interaction.
 This could take the form of volunteering or paid work experience, but it’s any medical experience where you are treating, diagnosing, or otherwise responsible for patients in some way.

-Remember that you can not double dip.
+If you’re figuring out how many shadowing hours you need for medical school, remember that you can not double-dip.
 If you use an experience to fulfill clinical experience hours, then you can’t use those same hours to fulfill your shadowing requirements.

 Both opportunities are important because you can start building your connections in the healthcare field.
 Keep in mind that any clinical or shadowing experience is also a way for you to get to know potential references for school and future opportunities that you may want to pursue.
 The physicians and professionals that you meet may be good sources for letters of recommendation.

 Our Global Pre-Meds program in the Dominican Republic includes a personal letter of recommendation.
-Because you are paired with a mentor for two weeks, they will be able to get to know you and write an honest depiction of your skills and commitment to the healthcare profession.
+Because you are paired with a mentor for two weeks, they are able to get to know you and write an honest depiction of your skills and commitment to the healthcare profession.

 We are also a fully residential program, which means with your one-time fee we provide the learning experience as well as food, transportation, and housing.
 We take care of everything so that you can focus on the learning experience.

-If you’re looking for experience shadowing a doctor, you should check out program dates here.
+If you’re looking for experience shadowing a doctor, you should check out our program dates here.